InseeFr/ddi-questionnaire-modeling/sourcedocs/docs/structure/index.md

 ### Module in DDI

 A __module__ is represented by a DDI sequence, which references one or more constructs.
-It is characterised as a module through an element Type of Sequence (TypeOfSequence) which takes the value « __Module__ » from a controlled vocabulary[^1] (a codelist) delimiting the range of values allowed for describing the business parts of the questionnaire.
+It is characterised as a module through an element Type of Sequence (TypeOfSequence) which takes the value « __module__ » from a controlled vocabulary[^1] (a codelist) delimiting the range of values allowed for describing the business parts of the questionnaire.
 This process is known as typing the sequence.
 The title of the module is the sequence label.

 ```xml
 <d:Sequence>